Altair-05/Altair/README.md

 - ❓ Ask me about dsa and frontend or a bit about cybersecurity🤗

-- ⚡ Fun fact: My Git commits are like my bank balance—currently very low, but they will increase over time!😆 and I prefer sunflowers 🌻 over tokens
+- ⚡ Fun fact: I'm just the right person ,wrong time 🌻

 </td><td valign="top" width="50%">